Wiped and missing design files to cost worker $113,000

 It also claimed lost revenue of $80,000 from four projects which the firm said it was unable to undertake while it was reconstructing Biddle's work, and lost revenue of $150,000 from a project connected to a well-established residential construction company.

-It listed other costs amounting to approximately three quarters of a million dollars in potential losses as a result, including almost $20,000 the firm spent on hiring human resources advice.
+It listed other costs amounting to approximately $750,000 in potential losses as a result, including almost $20,000 the firm spent on hiring human resources advice.

 GDL had to prove that its losses were connected to Biddle's actions and that his breach caused or materially contributed to its loss, but the firm was unable to establish this.